Richard Wilding: Awards, honours and recognition

+He was awarded U.K. National Teaching Fellowship in 2019.

-The Chartered Institute of Logistics and Transport U.K. awarded him the Institutes "Meritorious Service Award" in recognition of outstanding contribution and service to the Institute in the UK, its members and the continuing development of the logistics and transport profession in December 2019 and in 2022 he was awarded “The Sir Robert Lawrence Award 2021”, the premier award of the Chartered Institute of Logistics and Transport.
-First presented in 1986, it recognises an individual's outstanding and sustained contribution to the profession of logistics and transport.
+The Chartered Institute of Logistics and Transport U.K. awarded him the Institutes "Meritorious Service Award." and in 2022 he was awarded “The Sir Robert Lawrence Award 2021.”

+In February 2026, Wilding was recognised by the International Supply Chain Education Alliance (ISCEA) as one of its Top 10 Supply Chain Influencers.

-In March 2018, Reading Buses named a low-carbon bio-gas double deck bus after "Richard Wilding OBE" in recognition of his work across the logistics world and the close ties Reading Buses has with the Chartered Institute of Logistics and Transport and its continued commitment to the development of both its people and its business, including learnings from outside of the bus industry.
+In March 2018, Reading Buses named a low-carbon bio-gas double deck bus after "Richard Wilding OBE" in recognition of his work across the logistics world and the close ties Reading Buses has with the Chartered Institute of Logistics and Transport.

-His Fellowships include Fellow of the Institution of Engineering & Technology (FIET), Fellow of the Chartered Institute of Logistics & Transport (FCILT), Fellow of the Chartered Institute of Procurement & Supply (FCIPS) and Principal Fellow of the Higher Education Academy (PFHEA).
+In 2025, a curry dish named the “Prof Richard Curry” was introduced at Titash Restaurant in Rugby U.K. his home town.

 Personal life

 Richard lives near Rugby, Warwickshire.
 He is Vice Patron of Bedfordshire Opportunities for Learning Disabilities (previously Beds Garden Carers), a day care and education centre for individuals with learning disabilities and challenging behaviours.
-He also actively supports his local community in Rugby, Warwickshire.
 He has acted as judge for the annual Women in Logistics Awards.